iamsiriil/sc_musicengine/README.md

 ## Rules

-* Root/octave can't be of any other type other than Perfect.
+* Root/octave can't be of any type other than Perfect.
 * Chord note number may range from two to seven.
 * Degree clashes are not allowed (m2/M2, P4/A11, etc.).
 * Note clashes are not allowed (m3/A9, A4/d5, etc.).